 One in five students has a language-based learning disability, the most common of which is dyslexia.
 Of students with reading difficulties, up to 80 percent are likely to have some form of dyslexia.
-Unfortunately, many of these children go undiagnosed until well after the primary grades, leading to significant difficulty with reading and the subject-area studies.
+Unfortunately, many of these children go undiagnosed until well after the primary grades, leading to significant difficulty with reading and subject-area studies.

 Fortunately, awareness of dyslexia is rapidly growing.
 In 2015, the U.S. Department of Education issued a new policy affirming that students with dyslexia, dyscalculia, and dysgraphia are specifically eligible for school support funded through the Individuals with Disabilities Education Act (IDEA).